 Sets the prompt string color to Blue.
-For different colors, use the set global prompt_color command (§11.27).
+For different colors, use the set global prompt_color command (§11.28).

+-quiet <level>

+Supress warning messages.
+For details, see the documentation for the call command (§11.2).

+-reverse

-- -reverse Reverses the order of the lattice elements.
-Equivalent to setting design_lattice(N)%reverse_lattice to True (§10.4.
-If both -reverse and design_lattice(N)%reverse_lattice are set, they negate each other and the lattice will not be reversed. - -rf_on Leaves rfcavity elements on.
+Reverses the order of the lattice elements.
+Equivalent to setting design_lattice(N)%reverse_lattice to True (§10.4).
+If both -reverse and design_lattice(N)%reverse_lattice are set, they negate each other and the lattice will not be reversed.

+-rf on

+Leaves rfcavity elements on.
 RF on is currently the default so using -rf_on will not do anything.
 To turn the cavities off, use the negation (see below) --rf_on.
 Note: If you want to see orbit changes with RF frequency changes then you will need to set parameter[absolute_time_tracking] to True.
+See the "Relative Versus Absolute Time Tracking" section in the Bmad manual for more details.

+-slice lattice < element list>

-See the "Relative Versus Absolute Time Tracking" section in the Bmad manual for more details. - -slice_lattice <element_list> If present, discard from the lattice all lattice elements that are not in the <element_list>.
-Overrides the setting of design_lattice(N)%slice_lattice.
+If present, discard from the lattice all lattice elements that are not in the <element_list>.
+Overrides the setting of design_lattice(N)%slice_lattice (§10.4).
 Note: A slice_lattice command may also be put directly in the lattice file.
+See the Bmad manual for more documentation.

+-start branch at <element>

-See the Bmad manual for more documentation. - -start_branch_at <element> If present, shift the starting point of a lattice branch while keeping the relative order of the elements the same.
+Overrides the setting of design_lattice(N)%start_branch_at (§10.4).
+If present, shift the starting point of a lattice branch while keeping the relative order of the elements the same.
+Elements that are, before the shift, before the starting element are shifted to the end of the branch.
+See the Bmad manual for more documentation.
 This is useful, for example, in storage rings.
 Note A start_branch_at command may also be put directly in the lattice file.

+-startup file <file name>

+Overrides the startup_file (§10.3) specified in the Tao initialization file.

+$-symbol_import$

-See the Bmad manual for more documentation. - -symbol_import Import symbolic constants defined in any lattice files? (the default is not to).
+Import symbolic constants defined in any lattice files? (the default is not to).
 Symbols are imported lower cased.
+Also see global%symbol_import (§10.6.1) for more details.

+'''

+-var file <file name>

+'''

-Also see global%symbol_import (§10.6.1) for more details. - -var_file <file_name> Overrides the var_file (§10.3) specified in the Tao initialization file.
+Overrides the var_file (§10.3) specified in the Tao initialization file.